TCU’s campus includes many different buildings and departments, and each one plays a key role in preparing for emergencies.

-If you are interested in volunteering to become an BEC on behalf of your department or would like to request assistance with departmental emergency planning please contact Sean Taylor, Director of Emergency Management, at Sean.Taylor@tcu.edu or Adrian Andrews, Assistant Vice Chancellor of Public Safety, at Adrian.Andrews@tcu.edu.
+If you’re interested in serving as a BEC or need help with departmental emergency planning, contact contact Sean Taylor, Director of Emergency Management, at Sean.Taylor@tcu.edu or Adrian Andrews, Assistant Vice Chancellor of Public Safety, at Adrian.Andrews@tcu.edu.

 How are BECs selected?